For information on winter intensives that are being delivered partially or fully on campus, please refer to the COVID-19 page.

 This subject will describe the wide range of structures, functions and interactions of proteins and their importance in biological processes, biomedicine and biotechnology.
 Emphasis will be on the three-dimensional structure of proteins and their interactions with peptides, proteins, lipids, nucleic acids and other physiologically important molecules.
-We will describe experimental and computational techniques and how they help in determining and predicting protein structure and function, aid the design of new proteins and are used to develop new drugs.
-The subject matter addresses the general properties of protein structure; the major classes and topologies of proteins; evolution of sequence, structure and function; protein synthesis, folding, misfolding, targeting and trafficking; protein engineering for biotechnology; bioinformatics analysis of protein sequence and structure; binding of small molecules to proteins and drug design; protein-protein interactions; effects of mutations on tertiary structure, protein stability and biological functions; enzyme reaction kinetics and mechanisms.
+We will describe experimental and computational techniques and how they help in determining and predicting protein structure and function and aid in the development of new drugs.
+The subject matter addresses the general properties of protein structure; the major classes and topologies of proteins; evolution of sequence, structure and function; protein synthesis, folding, misfolding, targeting and trafficking; bioinformatics analysis of protein sequence and structure; binding of small molecules to proteins and drug design; protein-protein interactions; effects of mutations on tertiary structure, protein stability and biological functions; enzyme reaction kinetics and mechanisms.
 This subject is required for completion of a major in Biochemistry and Molecular Biology.

-- the computational analysis of protein sequence and structure using bioinformatic and molecular graphic programs.
+- Perform computational analysis of protein sequence and structure using bioinformatics and molecular graphics tools.

 On completion of this subject, students should have developed the following generic skills: